liblouis/liblouis-js/README.md

 __Release 0.2.0:__ Adding support for nodeJS (Issue #10, #11) and commonJS;
 Adding type definitions for Typescript; Updates liblouis to version `2c849bc`;
-Renaming easy api file to `easy-api.js`; Implements `lou_compileString`; Support for build switching; Emscripten methods are no longer leaked to global scope;
+Renaming easy api file to `easy-api.js`; Implements `lou_compileString`; Support for build switching; Emscripten methods are no longer leaked to global scope.
-Adds Typescript support.

 *This release is backward compatible:* Liblouis builds for version `0.1.0` can be used with liblouis-js `0.2.0`.